Pointfree Topology - Lattice Theory - Categorical Methods in Algebra and Topology

 Institution: University of Coimbra

-Deputy Director of the Centre for Mathematics of the University of Coimbra (CMUC), he is a co-author (with A. Pultr) of the books "Frames and locales: topology without points", Frontiers in Mathematics, vol. 28, Springer, Basel, 2012, and "Locales treated mostly in a covariant way", DMUC Mathematical Texts, vol. 41, 2008.
+Deputy Director of the Centre for Mathematics of the University of Coimbra (CMUC) since 2007, he is a co-author (with A. Pultr) of the books "Frames and locales: topology without points", Frontiers in Mathematics, vol. 28, Springer, Basel, 2012, and "Locales treated mostly in a covariant way", DMUC Mathematical Texts, vol. 41, 2008.

 Co-author (with A. Pultr and A. Tozzi) of the chapter "Locales", in: Categorical Foundations - Special Topics in Order, Topology, Algebra and Sheaf Theory, Encyclopedia of Mathematics and its Applications, Vol. 97, Cambridge University Press, 2004, pp. 49-101.